Traditional model of separate specialist appointments

 How does it work?

-The child and their parents attend a one hour session, once a week during term time that takes place at Noah’s.
+The child and their parents attend a weekly or fortnightly session during term time that takes place at Noah’s.
 The focus of the session is on individual goals specific to that type of therapy.
 For example, communication goals for a Speech Pathology session; sensory or fine motor goals for an Occupational Therapy session; or play skills in an Early Childhood Special Educator session.

 How much do I pay?